meelgroup/baital/README.md

 The execution consists of three steps:

 1. Generate a set of satisfiable feature combinations for a given CNF formula.
 The results are stored in *cnf_file*_*x*.comb file used in strategy 1 and in the final computation of coverage.
 If the file have been generated during previous executions, it can be reused with `--combinations` option avoiding recomputation of this step.
 Option `--no-combinations` allows to skip this step.\
 1'.
-Compute the number of models for each literal for strategy 3.
+Strategy 3 also computes the number of models for each literal during this step.
 The results are stored in *cnf_file*.count
 2. Generate a set of samples for a given CNF formula using a specified strategy.
 The results are stored in *outputfile*.
 3. Compute the number of covered feature combintaions and coverage.
 The result is stored in *outputfile*.txt